 We will see birds such as parrots, hummingbirds and eagles and the plantations of Coca (Sacred Leaf of the Incas), coffee, yucca, and fruit trees.

-Our adventure will include hiking and biking through spectacular mountains, exploring ancient ruins and visiting with local communities (descendents of the Inca who still live a traditional lifestyle) to learn more about their way of life.
+Our adventure will include hiking and biking through spectacular mountains, exploring ancient ruins and visiting with local communities (descendants of the Inca who still live a traditional lifestyle) to learn more about their way of life.
 Along the way, we’ll see breathtaking vistas, enjoy delicious home-cooked food and get to relax surrounded by ancient landscapes.

 We do recommend you have a basic level of fitness to participate in this excursion due to activities at high altitude.